Here’s a bed that combines both creativity and function. And it’s guaranteed to be a hit with the young pirates in your family

 The top “board” of ply has that slight curve in it that runs along the top rail of the entire boat.
 I clamped that piece of ply where the bottom should go and scribed the back side with the curve.
 Then I cut it out carefully with the jigsaw.

-Because of the more aggressive curve around the prow I ran the ply across the grain because it bends more readily that way.
-They also make “bendy ply” that would have been great for this but I couldn’t get ahold of any.
+Because of the more aggressive curve around the prow, I ran the ply across the grain because it bends more readily that way.
+They also make “bendy ply” which would have been great for this but I couldn’t get ahold of any.

-From the beginning I wanted a name plate to have my son’s name on it so I decided to make it open up.
-I just built a tiny drawer with a back that extended up above the sides so when in place the drawer couldn’t be pulled out to far and fall.
+From the beginning I wanted a name plate to have my son’s name on the boat bed so I decided to make it open up.
+I just built a tiny drawer with a back that extended up above the sides so that when in place the drawer couldn’t be pulled out too far and fall.

-I stained the top rails and the inside of the side where the mattress will sit.
-Then painted the outside of the boat solid green.
+I stained the top rails and the inside of the side of the boat bed where the mattress will sit.
+Then painted the outside of the boat bed solid green.
 Once the green dried I dry brushed dark green and white in that order to give it a weathered look.
-I also dry brushed white onto the stained wood to also weather it.
+I also dry-brushed white onto the stained wood to also weather it.
 I used a damp rag to soften the contrast of the white.

-Then I painted with the dark green to paint on moss to give it more detail.
+Then I painted dark green to paint on the moss to give it more detail.

-Then I sprayed the whole thing with satin finish polyurethane.
+Then I sprayed the whole boat bed with satin finish polyurethane.
 I didn’t want gloss because…I don’t like gloss 🙂 and I wanted it to look old.

 That’s it…Go to bed.

 Isn’t it a nice bedroom setup?
-Every kid would definitely have a good night sleep if they had a room like this!
+Every kid would definitely have a good night’s sleep if they had a room and a boat bed like this!